eth-protocol-fellows/protocol-studies/docs/wiki/EL/JSON-RPC.md

 -H "Content-Type: application/json" \
 -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'
 ```
-Please note how the *params* field is empty, as the method pass "latest" as default value.
+Please note how the *params* field is empty, as the method passes "latest" as its default value.

 Another way is to use the `axios` library in Javascript/TypeScript.
 For example, to get the address balance, you can use the following code: